FranciscoPosada/amenitiz-cash-register/README.md

 ## Roadmap

+- **User Authentication**: Implement user accounts to allow users to save their carts and purchase history and admin accounts to control stock.

+- **Order History**: Allow users to view their previous purchases and receipts.

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement"